RESOStandards/reso-certification-help/docs/providers.md

 **Response Time** - shows how long, on average, a request to the given server took to complete, measured in seconds (s).

-**Throughput** - is payload size divided by response time.
+**Throughput** - payload size divided by response time.
 Similar to an Internet speed test, this metric shows how quickly consumers might expect to retrieve data from the given server.
 Measured in megabytes per second (MB/s).

 **N/A** - means that the given recipient has not completed Data Dictionary availability testing yet.
 Please contact RESO at certification@reso.org if you have any questions.